-While these are some of our top sensory solutions, we list them in no particular order.
+While these are some of our top sensory items for classroom, we list them in no particular order.
 Each piece of sensory equipment is more appropriate for certain age ranges over others, but generally they can be used by anyone.

 This would be fantastic in an elementary school music class, or merely as a tool to promote relaxation and focus in any classroom.

-If you’re planning to design your own multisensory space, make sure you decide in advance whether you want it to be a calming or alerting space and stay consistent.
+If you’re planning to design your own sensory school space for the upcoming academic year, make sure you decide in advance whether you want it to be a calming or alerting space and stay consistent.
 If you need a little guidance, check out this useful article on creating your own sensory room.